kub4/rosalind/README.md

 * written in Python3
 * not necessarily optimal or even correct
 * most probably never complete
-* please, do not use for cheating
+* please, do not use for cheating!